hyperium/tonic/tonic-examples/routeguide-tutorial.md

 ```

 - A *client-side streaming RPC* where the client writes a sequence of messages and sends them to
-the server, again using a provided stream.
-Once the client has finished writing the messages,
+the server.
+Once the client has finished writing the messages, it waits for the server to read them
-it waits for the server to read them all and return its response.
-You specify a client-side
+all and return its response.
+You specify a client-side streaming method by placing the `stream`
-streaming method by placing the `stream` keyword before the *request* type.
+keyword before the *request* type.
 ```proto
   // Accepts a stream of Points on a route being traversed, returning a
   // RouteSummary when traversal is completed. rpc RecordRoute(stream Point) returns (RouteSummary) {}
 ```

-- A *bidirectional streaming RPC* where both sides send a sequence of messages using a read-write
+- A *bidirectional streaming RPC* where both sides send a sequence of messages.
+The two streams
-stream.
-The two streams operate independently, so clients and servers can read and write in whatever
+operate independently, so clients and servers can read and write in whatever
 order they like: for example, the server could wait to receive all the client messages before
 writing its responses, or it could alternately read a message then write a message, or some other
 combination of reads and writes.
 The order of messages in each stream is preserved.
 You specify